nathaneastwood/fablore/src/digital-tiles/crucible-of-war/crucible-of-war.md

 ### Metacarpus Node

 "The power of aether is infinite, drawing upon the very essence of our world.
-Charge any object with aether, an you elevate its power, drawing upon the forces of the natural world.
+Charge any object with aether, and you elevate its power, drawing upon the forces of the natural world.
 Lightning, fire, the seas, and the earth beneath our feet; all of these can lend their power.
-You need only know how to ask." - Írunaéabh
+You need only know how to ask." - Írunaméabh

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/metacarpus-node.webp" alt="metacarpus-node" class="center" />